abhishekarya1/myblog/content/post/2018-12-21-are-we-really-secure-5.md

 From [Quora](https://inc42.com/buzz/quora-announces-data-breach-affecting-100-mn-users-globally/) to [Facebook](https://www.esquire.com/lifestyle/a25645143/facebook-privacy/) (_well no surprises there_), and even TRAI's Chairman R.S.
 Sharma's personal details [were posted online](https://inc42.com/buzz/aadhaar-database-wasnt-hacked-to-fetch-details-of-trai-chairman-rs-sharma-uidai/) after he openly challenged the Internet to do so.

-**On 21 December 2018, The Ministry of Home Affairs issued an order authorising 10 Central agencies to intercept, monitor, and decrypt "any information generated, transmitted, received or stored in any computer."**
+**On 21 December 2018, The Ministry of Home Affairs issued an order authorizing 10 Central agencies to intercept, monitor, and decrypt "any information generated, transmitted, received or stored in any computer."**

 If this does not make you uncomfortable, I don't know what will.
 They can now access all of the information stored on your devices, **legally**.

 This guide is meant to be a list of tools and services you must use to protect yourself from snooping.
 These tools are trusted and are used by many people.
-Most of these are used my me and they are completely safe to use.
+Most of these are used by me and they are completely safe to use.

 ## 1. Browsing
 A Browser should only display content that the user wants to see.
-Unfortunately, this is not the case nowadays, you'll be bombarded with ridiculous animations, popups and ads that serve no purpose at all and are really annoying.
+Unfortunately, this is not the case nowadays, you'll be bombarded with ridiculous animations, popups, and ads that serve no purpose at all and are really annoying.

 ### 1.1 uBlock Origin
-This is an ad blocker add-on/extention available for Chorme, Safari, Edge and Firefox.
-It is a no-nonsense ad blocker with no acceptable ads list like other adblockers, plus it is lean and more memory-efficient, you can also block custom elements on webpages.
+This is an ad blocker add-on/extension available for Chrome, Safari, Edge, and Firefox.
+It is a no-nonsense ad blocker with no acceptable ads list like other adblockers, plus it is lean and more memory-efficient, you can also block custom elements on web pages.
 It is fast and uses less CPU and memory usage.

 ### 1.2 uBlock Origin Extra
-A companion extension to uBlock Origin: to gain ability to foil early hostile anti-user mechanisms working around content blockers.
+A companion extension to uBlock Origin: to gain the ability to foil early hostile anti-user mechanisms working around content blockers.
 It works on some websites that are well-known to use anti-adblock tactics.

 ### 1.3 Anti-Adblock Blockers
 It is required when websites try to force users to disable their adblocking.
 Without which they won't be allowed to see the content on the site.